anio-gyp/anio-gyp/README.md

 ## Example output (library)

 ```
+⚡ Update phase

+    Skipping because of -no-update

 📝 Preparation phase

     Type of project               Library
-    Scan of src/export            Found 19 exports with 2 sub-modules
+    Scan of src/export            Found 18 exports and 2 sub-modules (fs, util)
-    Files to auto-generate        9 files will be auto-generated
+    Files to auto-generate        10 files will be auto-generated
     Files to build                3 files will be built

     Scan of src/auto              Found 0 out of date files or folders